-FORN -ormat Requirements File type: single, bookmarked PDF with all fonts embedded and 300-dpi minimum resolution Up to 18 pages total; any additional pages submitted are not reviewed.
+File type: single, bookmarked PDF with all fonts embedded and 300-dpi minimum resolution Up to 18 pages total; any additional pages submitted are not reviewed.
 Title page does not count toward this limit.
-ANSI A (8.5" x 11") paper size must be used Minimum font size of 11 points, minimum 0.5" margin on all sides Written in complete, grammatically correct, and spell-checked English File name: [DistrictUseCaseAbbreviation][SchoolShortName]ProjectProposal.PDF Cont Content Requirements Title page that includes names of school, team, district use case, and deliverable section (This page does not count toward the page limit.) П Executive summary of the project, including the proposed PV systems, battery system, pricing, and how the proposed solution is uniquely tailored to serve the district's needs, constraints, and goals (2 pages).
-The executive summary must include a 200-word parrative tables, graphics, or other visuals.
-Introduction of the team, including student team member field of study and work performed ш on proposal, and advisors, including both faculty and external mentors (1-2 pages)

-summary of the proposed project for promotion and outreach and will ideally contain charts,

-- Project overview with charts, tables, and summary graphics, including narratives describing the following (up to 12 pages): - System sizing and design rationale with a table of location, size, and annual production

-The solar and storage system's potential impacts on the local distribution system (1-3

-Proposed PPA, lease, and/or purchase price; price justification; sources for model inputs; expected savings for the district during the contract lifetime; and the economic benefits of the system for investors.
+ANSI A (8.5" x 11") paper size must be used Minimum font size of 11 points, minimum 0.5" margin on all sides Written in complete, grammatically correct, and spell-checked English File name: [DistrictUseCaseAbbreviation][SchoolShortName]ProjectProposal.PDF

+Title page that includes names of school, team, district use case, and deliverable section (This page does not count toward the page limit.)
+Executive summary of the project, including the proposed PV systems, battery system, pricing, and how the proposed solution is uniquely tailored to serve the district's needs, constraints, and goals (2 pages).
+The executive summary must include a 200-word narrative summary of the proposed project for promotion and outreach and ideally contains charts, tables, graphics, or other visuals.
+Introduction of the team, including student team member field of study and work performed on proposal, and advisors, including both faculty and external mentors (1-2 pages) Project overview with charts, tables, and summary graphics, including narratives describing the following (up to 12 pages): System sizing and design rationale with a table of location, size, and annual production (1-3 pages) The solar and storage system's potential impacts on the local distribution system $(1-3)$ pages) Proposed PPA, lease, and/or purchase price; price justification; sources for model inputs; expected savings for the district during the contract lifetime; and the economic benefits of the system for investors.
 This section should also include a summary of the applicable state and local policies and regulations (e.g., net metering, state incentives) and how these have influenced the system economics (1-3 pages).

-Development plan highlights and how the proposed solar and storage solution conforms to the district master plan (1-3 pages)

-Conclusion recapping Project Pitch and benefits to the district (1 page)
+Development plan highlights and how the proposed solar and storage solution conforms to the district master plan $(1-3 pages)$ Conclusion recapping Project Pitch and benefits to the district (1 page)